Quiet Places To Take The Kids In Sydney

 Royal Botanic Garden Sydney

-McIver's Baths Coogee
+McIver's Ladies Baths Coogee

-These women’s only ocean baths also welcome young children with their mums.
+The women-only McIver's Ladies Baths in Coogee also welcome young children with their mums.
 The quiet cliff-side ocean pools are a little oasis hidden amongst the hectic eastern suburbs beach set.
 It costs just $2 to enter, but make sure you bring coins to throw in the bucket.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!